-SuDS features comprised of rainwater harvesting butts and permeable paving are proposed to attenuate a minimum of 10.80 m3 of surface water runoff.
-The SuDS features would provide some water quality benefits (interception and filtration) prior to discharging to the nearby sewer.
+SuDS features comprised of green roofs, rain gardens, rainwater harvesting, permeable paving and an attenuation tank are proposed to attenuate a minimum of 43.31 m3 of surface water runoff.

 The proposed SuDS strategy would ensure surface water runoff is stored on-Site in SuDS features for the 1 in 100 year event including a 40% allowance for climate change and will not cause flooding to the proposed development in accordance with DEFRA's non-statutory technical standards (DEFRA, 2015).